Skip to content Skip to footer

 Weather

-Gloucester experiences a mild maritime climate with average temperatures ranging from 2°C in winter to 22°C in summer.
-Expect regular rainfall throughout the year with the most precipitation from October to January.
+Gloucester experiences a maritime climate, with mild summers and cool winters.
+Average temperatures range from 40°F (4°C) in winter to 70°F (21°C) in summer.
+Rainfall is evenly distributed throughout the year, with the wettest months being October and November.
 Humidity levels are moderate, and air quality is generally good.

 Language